 Prayer is not a right.
 Prayer is a privilege, a blessed privilege.
-The LORD is not obligated to hear the prayer of any man, and He will reject the prayer of the wicked.
+God is not obligated to hear the prayer of any man, and He will reject the prayer of the wicked.
 But as He has promised, He will hear the prayer of the righteous.
 He will answer them tenderly, mightily, and speedily.
 This axiom was perfectly understood by the Jews (John 9:31).

 The wicked are those continuing in sin, any sin, even one sin.
 They know they are sinning, but they do not care.
 They do not confess and forsake it.
-They ignore the warnings of God's Word, His minister, their whispering conscience, and the conviction of the Holy Spirit.
+They ignore the warnings of God’s Word, His minister, their whispering conscience, and the conviction of the Holy Spirit.
 They think they can get away with their sin.
-They do not think it important enough to forsake and repudiate.
+They do not think it important enough to forsake and repudiate it.
 They hide it under a cloak of hypocrisy.

 The LORD sees the very thoughts and intents of each heart (Heb 4:12).
 There is nothing hid from His holy eyes (Heb 4:13).
 He perfectly sees and knows every sin of thought, word, and deed (Pr 15:3; Ps 139:1-12).
 And He does not overlook them.
 They grieve and offend Him, and unless they are confessed and forsaken, He will not hear your prayers.
-You are doomed to a life without His blessing, and He will severely chasten you.
+You are doomed to a life without His blessing, and He will then righteously chasten you.

 The LORD is not far from the wicked in location and knowledge, for He fills heaven and earth, and no one can hide from Him (Jer 23:24).
 But He is far from helping them, comforting them, blessing them, and having fellowship with them.
 He is near at hand to see their wickedness, but He is far away from answering their prayers.
 And in the great Day of Judgment, He will tell them to depart from Him into eternal hell fire (Matt 7:23).

-So great is this offence of rebellion against God that He will laugh and mock when you need Him (Pr 1:24-31).
-If you reject His conviction and instruction now, He will laugh at your calamity later!
+So great is this offence of rebellion against God that He will laugh and mock when you need Him most (Pr 1:24-31).
+If you reject His conviction and instruction now, He will laugh at your calamity later.
 Reader, do not even dare to think you can take preaching lightly.
 Do not even dare to think you can keep your secret sins and God will be merciful.

 David also sinned.
 He hid his sin and learned a painful lesson.
 He learned not to wallow in his sins.
 He wrote, “If I regard iniquity in my heart, the Lord will not hear me” (Ps 66:18).
 So he confessed his sin, and the Lord heard him (Ps 32:5-6).
 He wrote, “But verily God hath heard me; he hath attended to the voice of my prayer” (Ps 66:19).